iip-ecosphere/platform/platform/documentation/ACTIONS.md

-# IIP-Ecosphere platform: Administrative actions
+# oktoflow platform: Administrative actions

 This document is intended for maintainers and developers.
 It is currently not linked from other documents.